 I certify to the best of my knowledge and belief that the information provided herein is true, complete, and accurate.
 I am aware that the provision of false, fictitious, or fraudulent information, or the omission of any material fact, may subject me to criminal, civil, or administrative consequences including, but not limited to violations of U.S. Code Title 18, Sections 2, 1001, 1343 and Title 31, Sections 3729-3730 and 3801-3812.

-Authorized Representative Signature Title Date
+Authorized representative signature Title Date

 Program overview (15 points) (up to 300 words for this section)

-Provide a clear summary of the building and construction trades Apprenticeship Preparation program.
+Provide a clear summary of the building and construction trades apprenticeship preparation program.
 What are the primary grant activities and what will the grant proposal accomplish?

 Program activities and services (20 points) (up to 1,200 words)

-Describe in detail the steps you will take to develop a building and construction trades Apprenticeship Preparation program.
+Describe in detail the steps you will take to develop a building and construction trades apprenticeship preparation program.
 What tasks will be completed during program development?
 Who will be responsible for these tasks?

-Outline your strategy for engaging with a Minnesota Correctional Facility and how you will recruit and train at least 20 incarcerated individuals.
+Outline your strategy for engaging with a Minnesota correctional facility and how you will recruit and train at least 20 incarcerated individuals.
 Describe how you have or will build the internal capacity to manage the program.
 Will you hire or train staff?
 What systems will you implement for program administration?

 Describe how you will ensure that apprenticeship preparation participants will have a direct pathway to enrollment into RAPs following their release.